gabrielzv1233/JewFuss-XT/readme.md

 - To run JewFuss-XT without compiling, Please install all the required extension from requirements.txt using command `pip install -r requirements.txt` and follow the normal setup steps (not steps for easy compiler) than run the script

 # Info/Warnings
+- Normal compiler is depreciated hense why its named `depreciated compile.py`
-- running the compiler for the first time will likely take a while, antivirus will also likly block the file when its compiled for the first time, just allow it through defender or whatever software you use and re-run the compiler
+- Running the compiler for the first time will likely take a while, antivirus will also likly block the file when its compiled for the first time, just allow it through your antivirus software and re-run the compiler
 - Commands can be executed in any channel by any user.
 Place this bot only on private servers with trusted members.
 - Only one instance of this bot should be active at a time.
 Running multiple instances will cause commands to execute on all devices.
 It's possible to deploy the same bot on multiple Discord servers.
 - Compilers and JewFuss-XT are specifically designed for Windows.
 Linux and MacOS are untested and may not work.